Haxxnet/Compose-Examples/README.md

 - [Firezone](examples/firezone) - Self-hosted secure remote access gateway that supports the WireGuard protocol.
 It offers a Web GUI, 1-line install script, multi-factor auth (MFA), and SSO.
 - ~~[Netbird](https://github.com/netbirdio/netbird)~~ - Quickly connect your computers, servers, cloud instances, and IoT devices into a secure private network.
 No configuration required.
 - [Headscale](examples/headscale) - An open source, self-hosted implementation of the Tailscale control server.
+- [Guacamole](examples/guacamole) - Guacamole is a clientless remote desktop gateway.
+It supports standard protocols like VNC, SSH and RDP.

 ### Domain Name Service (DNS)